TweedleGloop/Discord-ChaosBot/README.md

 # Discord-ChaosBot
+!!IMPORTANT!!
+Due to major updates to discord.js you have to use version 0.1.6 for this bot to work.
+I plan on fixing this soon but for now just run `npm i discord.js@12.5.1` In the path with all the other files

 A discord bot made to cause chaos.
 Full of messy and bad code because I don't know what I'm doing.

 Usage Instructions